 In some instances, you can drop off and pick up while on them, but you should probably keep driving and look for a better option, just to be safe.

-You should aim to completely avoid these as it's very unlikely you'll be able to park on them at any time.
+You should aim to completely avoid these as it's unlikely you'll be able to park on them anytime.

 Put simply, it is illegal, and you could be fined up to £100 if caught parked within 30 feet of one.

-The reason being that you could be obstructing other road users and ultimately puts everyone at more risk of having an accident.
+The reason is that you could be obstructing other road users which ultimately puts everyone at more risk of having an accident.

-Unsighted drivers pulling out of a junction may plow straight into the back of your vehicle if you are too close.
+Unsighted drivers pulling out of a junction may plough straight into the back of your vehicle if you are too close.